Steven Crowder Cancels Himself From Debate With Liberal Sam Seder

-Category: World Politics Hits: 0Right-wing bully Steven Crowder got the mockery he deserved after he turned and ran from a debate with The Majority Report's Sam Seder.
+Category: World Politics Hits: 15Right-wing bully Steven Crowder got the mockery he deserved after he turned and ran from a debate with The Majority Report's Sam Seder.
 If you’re not familiar with Crowder, he’s a former Fox News contributor and “comic” who lost his contract for being offensive and obnoxious, such as making jokes about rape-survivor Ashley Judd being “obsessed” with rape.
 He’s also a racist who has been suspended indefinitely from monetizing his YouTube videos after promoting election lies.
 Crowder had been demanding that YouTuber Ethan Klein debate him.
 Vice explains: Ostensibly, Crowder loves to debate and, for the past few weeks, he’d been calling out Klein and demanding the two match wits on air.
 Klein is an old-school YouTuber who produces podcasts and shows, much of it about the YouTube community and its drama.
 By his own admission, Klein isn’t a debater but he agreed to debate Crowder.

 Read more https://crooksandliars.com/2021/06/steven-crowder-cancels-himself-debate